ebkr/r2modmanPlus/README.md

 | [This Fork](#this-fork) | [Features](#features) | [What is a mod manager?](#what-is-a-mod-manager) | [Installing](#installing) | [Help](#help) | [Feedback and suggestions](#feedback-and-suggestions) | [Changelog](#changelog) | [Screenshots](#screenshots) |
 |---|---|---|---|---|---|---|---|

-## This fork
+## This Fork
+### What is it for?
 This fork exists solely to allow r2modman to mod games that are not through any one launcher.
-For those who may be concerned, I do not condone piracy.
+(For those who may be concerned, I do not condone piracy.)
+### Will it get additional features?
 I do not know any of the programming languages that this project utilizes, and I do not have a very good understanding of Git.
 I will not be maintaining this fork apart from adding support for new games and merging changes from upstream.
+### I got an error in r2modman after closing out a game, what is that about?
 You might run into an error in r2modman whenever closing a game after it being opened through r2modman.
 As far as I know, this error does not affect anything.
+### How do I add a non-launcher game?
 To add a non-launcher game, simply select it in the game selection menu, select other, select your profile, go to settings, and then point the "Change (Game Name Here) directory" setting to your game directory.
+### How do I download it?
 To get the download: go to the actions section of the repository, click on the latest commit and download the binary for your respective operating system.
+### Who do I report an issue to?
+Most likely the original r2modman.
+Apart from the readme and the GitHub actions workflow file, the only file I amended was the file that handles the game list.

 ## Features
 - Support for Risk of Rain 2, Dyson Sphere Program, Valheim, GTFO, BONEWORKS, and more